ns96/cassetteflowJava/README.md

 that a typical audio cassette or R2R is outputting high quality digital audio.
 Think of it has having the Playlist on the cassettes instead of the audio.
-This system is especially useful for bring new life into vintage tape decks which are mechanically fine, but can no longer output decent analog audio, and wouldn't be worth fixing.
+This system is especially useful for bring new life into vintage tape decks which are mechanically fine, but can no longer output decent analog audio and wouldn't be worth fixing.

+The latest version focuses on supporting the playback control of YouTube videos, and and other streaming music sources if there is an API available.

 In order to accomplish this it makes use of the excellent [Minimodem](https://github.com/kamalmostafa/minimodem) program to encode the